 The process of branding was developed to act as a guard for businesses against failures.
 Branding enforces ownership and differentiation.
-It all started since 1500s when unique marks were used to specify ownership of the cattle.
+It all started in the 1500s when unique marks were used to specify the ownership of the cattle.
 Different marks were used by different people to differentiate their cattle from others.
-The definition of brand has broadened quite a bit since then.
-Branding, today, isn’t just used for identification and plays a lot more part in brand success or brand failure than it used to some years before.
+The definition of the brand has broadened quite a bit since then.
+Branding, today, isn’t just used for identification and plays a lot more part in the company’s success or brand failure than it used to some years before.

 ‘Today most products are bought, not sold’ – Al and Laura Ries

 Gone are the days when products used to be everything for a company.
 People, today, buy a brand.
 There truly isn’t much difference among the products sold in the market.
 It’s the brand that makes the difference and makes the purchase decision easy for the customer.

 Brand success and brand failure both depend on the brand-consumer bond, brand image, brand promise and brand positioning as it’s the customer who decides the fate of a brand.
 Bonds, once established, results in emotions being attached and a perception developed about the brand.
 This bond when distorted leads to a distorted perception of either the brand (brand failure), the competition or the market (if it’s a new market).

 Reasons for Brand Failure